Removing compromised computers from the network

 - The security contacts for the compromised or vulnerable computer are responsible for ensuring that it has been reinstalled or otherwise appropriately secured before requesting the network block be removed.
 The contact's SIRT representative can provide advice on how to deal with the problem, but is not available to assist with on-site technical support.

-- The Information Security and Compliance office (ISC) can provide advice on how to deal with the problem.
+- The Identity, Security, and Compliance office (ISC) can provide advice on how to deal with the problem.
 Individuals needing technical assistance may contact ISC staff or send email to email@example.com.

 - Individuals needing technical assistance may contact the IT Help Desk in 214 Hale Library, 785-532-7722, firstname.lastname@example.org.